 Rewrite v1

-The GraphQL spec does not allow @deprecated on a directive definition, so these are documented in the directive’s own reference page and listed here for visibility.
+The GraphQL spec does not allow @deprecated on a directive definition, nor on a single directive location (a scope in the on clause).
+Deprecations the spec cannot mark inline, whether the whole directive or one of its locations, are documented in the directive’s own reference page and listed here for visibility.

 Directive Status Since Migration